Structs and Classes

 , we can create getter and setter functions.
 Getter functions are used to access/return the value of a private member, while setter functions are used to set the value of a private member.

-We will create getter and setter functions for only the name
+In the following example, we will create getter and setter functions for only the name

 data member of the Student